 General Department policy is that students may take no more than three courses for the major outside the College of Arts and Sciences.

-The Department recognizes advanced placement based on AP, IB or similar coursework for Principles of Microeconomics, Principles of Macroeconomics, and Economic Statistics.
+The Department recognizes advanced placement based on AP, IB or similar coursework for Principles of Microeconomics and Principles of Macroeconomics.
 Please consult the Boston College Bulletin or the University's web site for information on policies and qualifying scores.
-Students who have earned advanced placement are not required to take the corresponding Boston College introductory course (EC131, EC132, or EC151).
-However, they are still required to complete the same number of courses for the major (ten for classes of 2013 and earlier, eleven for classes of 2014 and later) by taking additional elective courses.
+Students who have earned advanced placement are not required to take the corresponding Boston College introductory course (ECON1131 or ECON1132) However, they are still required to complete eleven courses for the major by taking additional elective courses.

 The requirements for students who double major in Economics and another Arts and Sciences major are the same as for the major.

 These courses, which fulfill the University Social Science Core requirement, are the introductory courses to the major.
 Each is offered every term, and we recommend that they be taken in numerical order.
 However, ECON1132 may be taken first to accommodate schedule constraints.